school-of-data/GIS-curriculum/south-africa/module8/module8.md

 Figure 8.10 - Topology rule settings window

-We will set a number of rules for the layers we have loaded in our QGIS project, considering the real world objects they depict- roads, buildings, waterways in the district of Pampanga.
+We will set a number of rules for the layers we have loaded in our QGIS project, considering the real world objects they depict- roads, buildings, waterways in the Gauteng.

 The configuration of the topology is straightforward, as the rules that can be applied based on the selected layer are already embedded in this functionality, as figure 8.11 depicts.